 Some veterans may also qualify if they're in a nursing home or long-term care facility or receive Social Security disability benefits.
 Additionally, the VA pension program has specific income guidelines for pension recipients that follow the income limits Congress sets.

 Qualified surviving spouses and children may also receive a form of pension benefits known as the VA Survivors Pension.
-These monthly payments are available to spouses of a deceased veteran who meets active duty service guidelines and children who are under 18, under 23 and attending a VA-approved school, or disabled.
+These monthly payments are available to spouses of a deceased veteran who meets active duty service guidelines and children who are under 18, under 23 and attending a VA-approved school, or are disabled.

 The VA provides financial assistance to families to cover some or all of the funeral and burial costs for a deceased veteran.
 Rather than provide monetary benefits upfront to families, the VA will reimburse families who have already paid for a veteran's funeral costs.

 Those receiving benefits must also not have been reimbursed by another agency or program for the veteran's funeral.